 Making your own chicken stock in the slow cooker allows you to save money, make boatloads of stock (okay, slight exaggeration there) and forgo the act of babysitting a boiling pot for the better part of the day.
 All good qualities in my book.

-Place chicken bones/carcass in the crockpot and juice half of a lemon over it.
+Step One: Place chicken bones/carcass in the crockpot and juice half of a lemon over it.
 The acidity from the lemon juice helps draw out additional nutrients.
 I’ve read that you can also use vinegar.

-Then you’ll cover the crockpot, set it on low, and forget about it for 24 hours.
+Step Four: Cover the crockpot, set it on low, and forget about it for 24 hours.
 Once it’s ready, use a fine mesh strainer to remove most of the larger ingredients.
 You can stop here.

 You can keep the stock in the fridge for three to four days.
 And in the freezer for about six months if stored properly.

-How to Make Chicken Stock
+How to Make Chicken Stock in a Crock Pot

 - Chicken Bones/Carcass

-- 4 carrots
+- 4 Carrots

-- 4 celery stalks
+- 4 Celery Stalks

-- 1 onion halved
+- 1 Onion halved

-- lemon juice of one lemon
+- Lemon Juice of one lemon

-Place bones/carcass in the crockpot and juice of half lemon over it.
+- Place bones/carcass in the crockpot and juice of half lemon over it.

-Slice celery and carrots into large pieces, cut onion in half.
+- Slice celery and carrots into large pieces, cut onion in half.
 Place all vegetables in the crock pot.

-Fill crock pot with enough water to cover ingredients.
+- Fill crock pot with enough water to cover ingredients.
 Set crock pot on low and let cook for 24 hours.

-Once ready, strain through a fine mesh strainer.
+- Once ready, strain through a fine mesh strainer.
 Then once again through a cheesecloth.